POLI 572B

 Interpreting w/ Controls

-• What is residual \(Female_i^*\) in this case?
+• What will be the value of residual \(Female_i^*\) in this case?
 (Think about residuals in models with group dummies above)

-• Residual \(Female_i^*\) will be deviation from mean level of \(Female\) in law and medicine
+• Residual \(Female_i^*\) will be deviation from mean value of \(Female\) in law and medicine

 Interpreting w/ Controls